carbon-design-system/design-system-website/src/content/style/motion/motion.md

 **Ease-in-out:** `cubic-bezier(0.2, 0, 0.38, 0.9)`

 Use `ease-in-out` when an element is visible in the beginning, and is still visible at the end of the motion.
 Tiles expanding and table rows sorting are good examples.
-The element does not completely enter or exit the view (the screen, or browser window), but simply becomes repositioned or transformed.
+The element does not completely enter or exit the view (the screen , or browser window), but simply becomes repositioned or transformed.

 <div data-insert-component="MotionExample" data-props="standard"></div>